Ena Fujita: Career

+Early work (2006–2015)

 In June 2006, Fujita started attending the Vanz Entertainment entertainment school in Fukuoka.
 Her song "Karen" (カレン) was included on the January 2008 omnibus album Vanz Variety Vol. 1.
 Under the name Ena (エナ), she was drummer of the all-female band Itsuka Minatsu (イツカミナツ) for their 2009 single "Wild Berry".

 She moved to Tokyo in January 2010, and started attending vocal classes at Watanabe Entertainment College.
 In October, she made her first regular appearance on the BS Fuji television show Seishun!
 Imoto no Mon.

 Fujita started activities as a gravure idol in October 2012.
 She admitted that she had a lot of resistance to the move, as she grew up in a family where she was not allowed to look at gravure.
 Fujita has a darker alter ego named Tiramisu (ティラミス) who is vocalist of Dolce, a faux-English pop band who made their debut in 2013.
 In January 2014, Fujita won Tokyo Sports' Miss TōSupo 2014 grand prix.
 It was around this time that she combined her bikini modeling with her music, and started to learn guitar as she felt it was wrong to be taking photos with one when she could not actually play it.
 Fujita released the single "Yumehikousen" on October 29, 2014, via Spacey Music Entertainment.